 Red Bay is a very small city located in the state of Alabama.
 With a population of 3,131 people and two constituent neighborhoods, Red Bay is the 154th largest community in Alabama.

-When you are in Red Bay, you'll notice that it is more blue-collar than most other communities in America.
-42.21% of Red Bay’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Red Bay is generally considered to be a blue-collar town.
+42.21% of the Red Bay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Red Bay is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Red Bay who work in office and administrative support (10.80%), sales jobs (10.71%), and personal care services (8.20%).

 As is often the case in a small city, Red Bay doesn't have a public transportation system that people use for their commute.

-The percentage of people in Red Bay with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.69% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Red Bay is quite a bit lower than the national average among all cities of 21.84%: just 10.69% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Red Bay in 2010 was $16,833, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $67,332 for a family of four.